Removing Structured Noise with Diffusion Models: Discussions

 In this work, we address this limitation by introducing a novel joint posterior sampling technique.
 We not only leverage deep generative models to learn strong priors for the signal, but we also extend our approach to incorporate priors on the noise distribution.
 To achieve this, we employ an additional diffusion model that has been trained specifically to capture the characteristics of structured noise.
 Furthermore, we show the compatibility of our method with three existing posterior sampling techniques (projection, DPS, $\Pi$GDM).
 We demonstrate our method on natural and out-of-distribution data and noise and achieve increased performance over the state-of-the-art and established conventional methods for complex inverse tasks.
 Additionally, the diffusion-based method is substantially easier to train using the score matching objective compared to other deep generative methods that rely on constrained neural architectures or adversarial training.

-While our method is considerably faster and better in removing structured noise compared to the flow-based method \citep{whang2021solving}, it is not ready (yet) for real-time inference and is still slow compared to GANs \citep{bora2017compressed} and classical methods.
+While our method shows considerable improvements in speed and effectiveness at removing structured noise compared to the flow-based method, it is not yet suitable for real-time inference and still lags behind GANs and classical methods in terms of inference speed.
 Fortunately, research into accelerating the diffusion process is on its way.
 In addition, although a simple sampling algorithm was adopted in this work, many more sampling algorithms for score-based diffusion models exist.
-For example, the predictor-corrector (PC) sampler has been shown to improve sample quality \citep{song2020score}.
-Future work should explore this wide increase in design space to understand the limitations and possibilities of more sophisticated sampling schemes in combination with the proposed joint diffusion method.
-Furthermore, the range of problems to which we can apply the proposed method can be expanded into non-linear likelihood models as well as data from other domains, such as medical imaging.
+Future work should explore this wide increase in design space to understand the limitations and possibilities of more sophisticated sampling schemes in combination with the proposed joint posterior sampling method. \TSW{Additionally, our method assumes independent noise and linear measurement models.
+Extending to a broader family of possibly non-linear or dependent cases is an interesting direction for future work}.
 Lastly, the connection between diffusion models and continuous normalizing flows through the neural ODE formulation \citep{NEURIPS2021_0a9fdbb1} is not investigated but is of great interest given the comparison with the flow-based method in this work.